 Putting the pedagogy back into technology (or why zoom isn’t enough)

-Providing learners with the opportunity to learn online was no mean feat.
+Providing learners with the opportunity to learn online during COVID was no mean feat.
 But for learning to be engaging, meaningful and sticky we need to add pedagogy to the mix — and fast.

-Transcript taken from Keynote presentation given to Newcastle College Group 21st October 2020
+Transcript from Keynote presentation given to Newcastle College Group 21st October 2020

 Hello, my name’s Ian Harris.
 I’m the CEO of HOW2s.
 A few weeks ago, I was talking to Louisa Owen’s Head of Teaching, Learning and Assessment at Liverpool City College.
 (LCC) about the plans for myself and some of my colleagues to deliver some live training, albeit online, to the LCC team of teaching and learning coaches.